josdem/hugo/content/techtalk/ruby_smart_strings.md

 # Returns the index of the first occurrence of the given substring
 str.index(substring [, offset])

+# Returns a collection with strings delimited by ','
+collection = "One, Two, Three".split(',')
 ```

 [Return to the main article](/techtalk/ruby)